dilshads/telegram-bot-nova/README.md

 * Q: Why did you make this class when there's already others available?
     * A: Some lacked how-to documentation and examples.
 Also, setting up a certifcate and domain for webhook method seems too complex.
 * Q: Will my bot token get misused using this class?
-    * A: Definitely not.
-If you don't believe me.
+    * A: No. If you don't believe me.
 Feel free to look through the source code.

 ## Contributing
 * Casing: CONSTANT_NAMING, ClassNaming, functionNaming, variableNaming